William Welch II: Role in Department of Justice

 Welch spent much of his career in U.S. Department of Justice service.

 After graduation from law school, Welch moved to Washington, D.C., serving for several years in the Tax Division of the DOJ.
 Following this he served as Assistant US Attorney, in Reno, Nevada, where he specialized on drug and money-laundering cases.
 In 1995, Welch was transferred to the Springfield, Massachusetts US Attorneys Office.
 In 2006, he moved to Washington, and took the job of acting chief of the DOJ Public Integrity Section.
 By 2007, he was confirmed in the role of Chief of the Section.

 Noted cases

 During the Bush administration, Welch's most famous case involved the Ted Stevens ethics prosecution.
 During the Obama administration, Welch's portfolio focused on Bush-era investigations which had failed to lead to actual charges.
 Among these, Welch is most noted for using the 1917 Espionage Act to prosecute two U.S. intelligence officers speaking to the press, in effect prosecuting the officers for whistleblowing.

 Ted Stevens Case

-Assistant Attorney General Welch was one of six lawyers investigated between 2009-2012 in relation to the botched ethics prosecution of former Alaska Senator Ted Stevens.
+Assistant Attorney General Welch was one of six lawyers investigated between 2009 and 2012 in relation to the botched ethics prosecution of former Alaska Senator Ted Stevens.
 Welch stepped down briefly over the controversy in October 2009, returning to Springfield, Massachusetts, where he'd worked as an assistant US Attorney before coming to Washington.
 After one month, Assistant Attorney General Lanny Breuer, head of the DOJ Criminal Division, reinstated Welch, placing him in charge of pursuing national security leaks.